-There are a number of key drawbacks and limitations currently associated with the service:
+There are a number of key drawbacks and limitations associated with the service:

 - You can only use Wi-Fi Calling when you’re in the UK.
-EE doesn’t allow you to use Wi-Fi Calling when you’re abroad in another country.
-This is due to fears the service will cannibalise their revenues from roaming.
+EE doesn’t allow you to use Wi-Fi Calling when you’re abroad in other countries.
+This is due to fears the service will cannibalise revenue from roaming.

-- You must have bought your handset directly from EE (Android & Windows Phone).
-For Android and Windows Phone devices, Wi-Fi Calling will only work on your smartphone if it was purchased directly from EE.
-You can’t use Wi-Fi Calling on a SIM-free smartphone.
-You also won’t be able to use smartphones purchased from a third-party retailer (e.g. the Carphone Warehouse) or a different network operator.
-This is because the Wi-Fi Calling service will only work with EE-branded software.
+- You must have bought your handset directly from EE (Android & Windows Phone only).
+If you’re using an Android or Windows Phone device, Wi-Fi Calling will only work if your handset was purchased directly from EE.
+You won’t be able to use Wi-Fi Calling on a SIM-free smartphone, or on smartphones from a third-party retailer like the Carphone Warehouse.

-Start by ordering your new Pay Monthly smartphone from EE’s website.
-For Android and Windows Phone devices, you must buy the handset directly from EE.
-Once you’ve ordered the smartphone from EE, you should contact your old network and ask them for a PAC Code.
-A PAC Code will authorise the transfer of your phone number over to EE.
+You should start by ordering your new handset or SIM card directly on EE’s website.
+Once you’ve done this, you can contact your old mobile network to ask them for a PAC Code.
+This is a nine-digit code that will authorise the transfer of your phone number to EE.

-After receiving the new smartphone from EE, you can head over to this online form.
-Here, you can submit the PAC Code to EE.
-Once you’ve provided the PAC Code, your phone number transfer will normally take place on the next working day.
+After receiving your new smartphone or SIM card from EE, you can head over to this online form.
+Here, you’ll be able to submit your PAC Code to EE.
+Once you’ve done this, your phone number will normally be transferred to EE on the next working day.

 For a step-by-step guide on moving your number to EE, please select your current mobile network from the drop down menu below:

-For more information, see the EE web page on their wi-fi calling service.
-For customers who already have a compatible smartphone, there’s a handy guide showing you how to get started.
+For more information on EE’s Wi-Fi Calling service, please see their official website.
+For customers who already have a compatible smartphone, there’s a handy guide here showing you how to get started.